gonzalo-r-martinez/magnolia-telegram-bot/README.md

 ![Config](https://github.com/gonzalo-r-martinez/magnolia-telegram-bot/raw/master/src/main/resources/magnolia-telegram-bot/webresources/demo/config.png)

-Configuración del endpoint, tendremos que especificar la URL de acceso a la API REST de Magnolia.
+Finally we will have to configure the URL of access to the endopoint of the REST API of Magnolia.

 ![Rest](https://github.com/gonzalo-r-martinez/magnolia-telegram-bot/raw/master/src/main/resources/magnolia-telegram-bot/webresources/demo/rest.png)